are pleased to announce a minor release of BaseSpaceCLI (0.8.10) with some improvements to existing tools and a new tool –

 $ sudo bash -c "$(curl -L https://bintray.com/artifact/download/basespace/helper/install.sh)"

-With this release of BaseSpaceCLI we are introducing a new high-performance copy tool called BaseSpace Copy or bscp, which provides the following features:
+this release of BaseSpaceCLI we are a new high-performance copy tool called BaseSpace Copy or bscp, which the following

 - Rich and flexible URI mechanism to specify source and target for copies

 - Multi-threaded for performance and to cope with high-latency connections

 - Excellent data integrity, all part data is hashed and verified.
 Ability to export md5sum compatible sum file for future data verification.

 We’ve recently added some improvements to the Sequencing Runs list.
 These updates should help to quickly get basic quality information about each run, without needing to click into Run details pages.

 For example, % reads passed filter (%PF), average %Q30, yield, and cycles (for Read1 and Read2) are now columns on the Runs list.

 We are pleased to announce a new release of BaseMount, our FUSE driver to mount your BaseSpace account as a Linux filesystem.